kouamdo/pepper_bare_bones/README.md

   * open problems: security; performance; exploiting new hardware

- What is the OS kernel design approach?
+**What is the OS kernel design approach?
   * the small view: a h/w management library
   * the big view: physical machine -> abstract one w/ better properties

-What services does an O/S kernel typically provide?
-  * processes
-  * memory allocation
-  * file contents
-  * directories and file names
-  * security
-  * many others: users, IPC, network, time, terminals

-Wé implement operating systems kernel if we...
+**We implement operating systems kernel if we...
   * want to work on the above problems
   * care about what's going on under the hood
   * have to build high-performance systems